idleberg/sveltekit-wphp/README.md

 Builds the project.
 By default, the `@sveltekit/adapter-auto`is used.
 Your project might need a different SvelteKit adapter.

+### Routes

+This template only has routes configured for the WordPress login page: `wp-admin` and `wp-login.php`.
+The default route will produce a 404.

 ## License

 This work is licensed under [The MIT License](LICENSE)